kktse/kktse.github.io/_posts/2020-07-25-rsx-front-motion-ratios.markdown

 centre vertical displacement.

 The MacPherson strut front suspension on the Acura RSX uses a coil spring that is offset from the strut axis.
-OEMs do this to reduce the bending loads in the strut.
+Manufacturers do this to reduce bending loads in the strut.
 We assume that the coil spring is collinear with the steering axis as an approximation of the line of action.

 <video autoplay loop mute controls>
   <source src="/assets/images/2020-07-25/motion-ratio-spring.webm" type="video/webm">